kplabs-pl/sml-docs/src/tutorials/ml_deployment/model_deployment.rst

           Mind that the quantization process is time consuming.

       .. note::
           The quantization process includes evaluation of the quantized model.
-If you wish to skip tis step to speed up the process pass an extra flag that will limit the number of test samples.
+If you wish to skip this step to speed up the process pass an extra flag that will limit the number of test samples.

           .. code-block:: shell-session